Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 - [ ] setup security with Symfony (ticket open coz i get 500 instead of 403)
 - [x] setup EasyAdminBundle
 - [ ] improve EasyAdminBundle with custom screen
+- [ ] setup React Admin from ApiPlatform (it worked but now fails...)
+- [ ] keep EasyAdminBundle or React Admin: make a choice coz both are doing the same, i need to measure differences, and also the ease to do custom screen (change forms, manage rights...)
 - [ ] create another route with VueJS that use GQL instead of REST
 - [ ] code style: use phpcscbf instead of php_cs_fixer coz it's embeded with phpcs and it uses the phpcs config file
 - [ ] transform this project into a meta package that will install all requirements for JS app within Symfony (like does laravel)